websiteinspiration/bugsplat.rb/entries/mail-rep.md

 ## How's this work?

-**Mail Auth** is a service that implements your email deliverability records correctly from the start.
+**Mail Rep** is a service that implements your email deliverability records correctly from the start.
 It consists of just a few steps:

 1. When you buy the service, you'll tell me everything you know about your email senders.
 Transactional, newsletters, marketing email, etc. Don't worry if you miss some, we'll refine the list over time.